joyson04/Blue-green-deployment/Setup-RBAC-admin_persmisson.md

-Create Service Account, Role & Assign that role, And create a secret for Service Account and geenrate a Token
+Create a Service Account, Role & Assign that role, And create a secret for the Service Account and generate a Token

     kubectl create namespace devops-tools